Shannon family: Jessica Shannon

-Lauryn Efird
+Lauryn Shannon

-Lauryn Mychelle "Pumpkin" Efird (née Shannon; born January 7, 2000) is June's 3rd daughter.
+Lauryn Mychelle "Pumpkin" Shannon (born January 7, 2000) is June's third daughter.
 Lauryn was raised believing her father was Mark McDaniel, a former partner of June's who sexually abused Anna, was never convicted for this but was convicted of molesting another child.
 June has admitted that she is not sure who Lauryn's biological father is.
 At the age of six, Lauryn was struck by lightning.
 Lauryn came out as bisexual alongside June in 2015.

 As a teenager, Lauryn began dating Joshua Efird.
-At 17, she welcomed daughter Ella Grace Efird with him.
-In 2018, she stated that she wished she'd waited until she was older to have children and that it hadn't been her intention to become a teen mother.
-Lauryn and Josh married in April 2018 in Las Vegas, Nevada.
-They later welcomed son Bentley Jameson in June 2021 before quickly welcoming a pair of twins eleven months later in May 2022.
+At age 17, she gave birth to daughter Ella Grace Efird.
+In 2018, she stated that she wished she would have waited until she was older to have children and that it had not been her intention to become a teen mother.
+Lauryn and Joshua married in April 2018 in Las Vegas, Nevada.
+She later gave birth to son Bentley Jameson in June 2021.
+In May 2022, she gave birth to twins, a boy named Sylus Ray and a girl named Stella Renae.
+On August 1, 2024, Lauryn and Joshua filed for divorce.

-After June’s arrest in 2019, Lauryn took in Alana and obtained temporary custody.
+After June's arrest in 2019, Lauryn took in Alana and obtained temporary custody.
 She was granted full custody in June 2022.